Tag: snippets

 Set up a Weekly (weekend) autoresponder

 Years ago I set up an autoresponder to let people know I’m probably not around on Saturday and Sunday.
-It’s still running, and flawlessly, so I thought I’d share how I set it up using cPanel cron and FTP/File Manager.
+It’s still running, and well, so I thought I’d share how I set it up using cPanel cron and FTP/File Manager.
 I got this idea originally from David Heath-Whyte’s blog, but adjusted it a little bit.
 It might help you to see two examples if you want to set this up yourself and aren’t quite sure how.
 Sometimes having the same thing explained twice by two different people helps!
 Note: this advice only works for people with self-hosted email.
 Gmail, Hotmail, Yahoo! etc., look elsewhere.
 Also, you’ll need hosting with access to a cPanel.
 Step 1: Set up and compose your Autoresponder email Head over to your cPanel (“control panel”).
 Most hosting accounts will have a control panel of some sort, continue reading…

 Printing a barcode or QR Code on a PDF

-If you are or even if you are not using WooCommerce or Easy Digital Downloads but are still programming in PHP, I am available to consult on your TCPDF barcoding project to get it running.
-Get in touch!
+Update May 2025: This blog post is no longer valid.
+PDF Ink has replaced WaterWoo and EDDiMark, and has an easier settings panel interface for adding barcodes more easily to PDF files.
+If you are or even if you are not using WooCommerce or Easy Digital Downloads but are still programming in PHP, it can be done using PDF Ink.
 The WaterWoo PDF Premium and EDDiMark PDF plugins can add barcodes and QR codes to PDFs dynamically upon download request via WooCommerce or Easy Digital Downloads.
 This is because both WordPress plugins use TCPDF to write PDF content, and TCPDF allows for barcode creation.
-Though this blog post might also be helpful for someone just trying to figure out how to write a barcode with TCPDF and PHP, these instructions are more geared toward a WordPress developer wishing to add 1D or 2D barcodes to existing PDF files.
-For WaterWoo, use the ‘wwpdf_add_barcode’ filter hook in the plugin (located in classes/wwpdf-watermark.php). continue reading…
+Though this blog post might also be helpful for someone just trying to figure out how to write a barcode with TCPDF and PHP, these instructions are more geared toward a WordPress developer wishing to continue reading…

 Custom Fonts with WooStamper (SetaStamper)